Skip to main content

 Graduate Teaching Assistant

-Sloan Elle Garner (she/her) is a production dramaturg and director with experience in devising, musical theatre, and adaptation.
+Sloan Elle Garner is a production dramaturg and director with experience in devising, musical theatre, and adaptation.
 Sloan’s dramaturgical practice relies on offering tangible and relational experiences to casts, crews, and audiences to deepen relationships to text and narrative.
 She is the Literary Managers and Dramaturgs of the Americas Southeast Regional Vice President and an alumnae of Alpha Psi Omega.

 Education: